 - 2. Authorisation and / or advice should then be sought advice from the Campus Services Manager (Security) or Deputy. - 3.
 Where the request isn't straightforward, or the information isn't easily located the Campus Services Manager (Security) or Deputy may seek advice from the Head of Governance and Compliance. - 4.
 Once the release of information or images is authorised the Security Team Leader or Assistant should note in the security log the exact circumstances of the request, the name, rank and number of the requesting Police Officer.
-This information should be forwarded to the Compliance and Records Officer and the Head of Governance and Compliance as soon as practicably possible. - 5.
-If information / images are released in emergency circumstances the Governance and Compliance Team will ensure that the request is followed up with a formal written request from the relevant law enforcement agency, either by supplying a data protection form or a letter on headed paper appropriately authorised.
+This information should be forwarded to the Legal & Compliance Assistant as soon as practicably possible. - 5.
+If information / images are released in emergency circumstances Governance Services will ensure that the request is followed up with a formal written request from the relevant law enforcement agency, either by supplying a data protection form or a letter on headed paper appropriately authorised.